grafana/falconlogscale-datasource/docs/sources/configure.md

 To configure OAuth2 Client Credentials authentication:

 1. Select **NGSIEM** mode in the Mode dropdown (this will automatically enable OAuth2 authentication)
-2. Enter your client ID and client Secret in their respective fields.
+2. Enter your client ID and client secret in their respective fields.

 # Forward OAuth Identity